 No, we are not open for retail sales or browsing.
 We operate a mail order nursery and our plant stock is only available for dispatch in winter after it has been lifted and prepared for sale.
 Non-plant products can be ordered all year.
 Our plant catalogue is updated on our website and available for ordering from early autumn each year.

 We do accept large advance orders but, we do not take orders for individual items not currently in stock.
 But, you can ask to be notified when a particular variety becomes available by adding your email address into the box provided on each detailed product page and clicking the NOTIFY ME button.

 If you subscribe to our email service (at the bottom of each page of our website), we will send you an alert whenever new stock is added to our website, including when our new season's catalogue is launched.

-Shipping and Pick-up charges can be confirmed when checking out before finalising your purchase.
-Our Shipping Charge includes labour, materials and fees for picking out, final washing, chemical treatment and associated paperwork for Tasmanian and West Australian orders, trimming if required, tying, bagging, final wrapping and postage.
+Shipping charges can be confirmed when checking out before finalising your purchase.
+Our Shipping Charge includes labour, materials and fees for picking out, final washing, trimming if required, tying, bagging, final wrapping and postage.
 The cost to process additional trees after the first is considerably lower so much of the shipping charge occurs even if a single tree is sent.
 The cost for each additional tree is much lower.
 We aim to cover our costs as much as possible with the Shipping Charge.

 Yes as long as your original order has not been packed.
 You will have to pay some additional postage equivalent to the amount you would have been charged had a single order included all your purchases.
 We will combine orders that are to be collected and let you know when each order is ready for collection.